mauOrtRuiz/Grain_classify/README.md

 # Grain_classify
-A Neural network method for Grain Classification  of superalloy Images.
+Different Deep Neural networks are studied and trained to classify Grain size  of superalloy Images.
-Images were obtained by Ph.D.
-Pedro ParamoK.  with following characteristics:
+Images were obtained at previous study by Ph.D.
+Pedro Paramo Kañetas.
+The networks analysed in present study indicate that deep neural networks performs over 0.82 accuracy to estimate grain size.
+Three grain sizes are estimated

 Fine
 Medium
 Big

-After a first inspection of data some basic statistics of the images set is obtained.
+After a first inspection of data some basic statistics of the image set are obtained.
 ```
 clear